-- Korea’s middle school provides students with a secondary education based on their educational foundation from elementary schools.
+- Korea’s middle schools provide students with a secondary education based on their educational foundation from elementary schools.
 Competitive entrance examinations at the middle-school level were abolished in 1968.
 Since then, students have been assigned to secondary institutions by computer in accordance with locations within the boundaries of the school district.
 Middle school is free and compulsory, with 3 years of education.
 The number of private schools are more than that of public schools.
 Their education programs are almost the same.

 - High Schools

 ※ There is no limitation for foreign students in attending schools (elementary, middle and high school) in Korea.
 Under the Education Act, the admission of foreign students depends on school regulations.
-For those who want to attend a Korean school, they may visit the school and follow through the regulations on foreign students.
+For those who want to attend a Korean school, they may visit the school and follow the regulations on foreign students.

 ※ Universities have their own conditions for admission but there are little differences among them.
-For those entering into universities and colleges, language will not be a barrier since they offer Korean language courses for foreign students.
+For those entering into universities and colleges, language will not be a barrier as they offer Korean language courses for foreign students.